Happy Birthday Kiran Rao: How She Fell In Love With Bollywood Superstar Aamir Khan!

 Speaking about it, she revealed that she was attracted to his sense of humour, his knowledge and the way he looks at things.

-For Aamir Khan, This Is When He Felt That She Was One For Him
+For Aamir Khan, This Is When He Felt That She Was The One For Him

 "I met her when I was doing Lagaan, she was one of the ADs of that film.
 But at that time we were not in a relationship, we were not even great friends.
 She was one of the people on the unit.
 After my separation and divorce, after some time I met her again.
 In that moment of trauma, her phone came and I talked to her for half an hour.
 When I put the phone down, I said, 'My God, I am so happy when I talk to her.'
-It struck me in that instant," the actor revealed in an interaction with Chinese media.
+It struck me in that instant," the actor revealed in an interaction with the Chinese media.

 Wife Kiran Rao Complains To Aamir Khan: You Don't Spend Time With Me & Smoke A Lot